 He meant that pleasant talk is sometimes used to cover treacherous intentions.
 The saying would still be relevant 200 years later, when the Europeans arrived.

-During the mid-1800s initial interaction between Ngāti Awa and European settlers was largely successful, if limited.
-However, the settlers’ demand for land and the tribe’s desire to guard their sovereignty meant that Ngāti Awa and the British government were on a collision course.
+Initial interaction between Ngāti Awa and European settlers was largely successful, if limited.
+However, the settlers’ demand for land and the tribe’s desire to guard their sovereignty meant that Ngāti Awa and the colonial government were on a collision course.
 In 1866, on the pretext of punishment for ‘rebellion’ and the death of James Fulloon (a part-Ngāti Awa and Tūhoe agent of the British Crown), Ngāti Awa and their neighbouring Mataatua relations had their land confiscated.
 In 1999 the Waitangi Tribunal acknowledged the injustice of the loss of over 100,000 hectares of tribal lands and resources.

 The effect of this confiscation was described by Hāmiora Tumutara Pio, a paramount chief and tohunga of Ngāti Awa: